ryanleonbutler/rbo/blog/static/blog/posts/How_to_manage_python_project.md

 - [coverage](https://coverage.readthedocs.io/en/6.0.2/)
 - [Sphinx](https://www.sphinx-doc.org/en/master/)

-We are now reayd to run the Python project.
+We are now ready to run the Python project.
 There are two ways you can achieve this.
 ```bash
 # 1. Using the Poetry 'run' command will run the Python version which Poetry is managing for you
 $ poetry run python my_project/main.py